redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## For which distributions does RDO provide packages?

 RDO targets Red Hat Enterprise Linux, Fedora, and their derivatives.
 Specifically, RDO packages are available for RHEL 6.3 or later (and CentOS 6.3+, ScientificLinux 6.3+ and other similar derivatives), as well as Fedora 18 and later.
-Please note that el6.3 does not have Open vSwitch [1](http://www.openvswitch.org) in its kernel - for Open vSwitch support in Quantum, you should install kernel version 2.6.32-343 or later.
+Please note that el6.3 does not have [Open vSwitch](http://www.openvswitch.org) in its kernel - for Open vSwitch support in Quantum, you should install kernel version 2.6.32-343 or later.

 ## How is RDO different from upstream?